dev-kabir/Titanic---Machine-Learning-from-Disaster/README.md

 # Titanic---Machine-Learning-from-Disaster
-Predict survival on the Titanic
+Predicts which passengers survived the Titanic shipwreck using a machine learning model.